kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Player-UI-Localization.md

 weight: 407
 ---

-The Kaltura Player supports localization for most languages by specifying the language-corresponding locale key.
+The Kaltura Web Video Player supports localization for most languages by specifying the language-corresponding locale key.
 See this article for a *complete listing of supported locale keys*.

 Setting a locale key translates all UI labels, messages and tooltips to the required language.